flipperdevices/flipperzero-firmware/ReadMe.md

 # Commonly Asked Question

 - [Flipper Zero firmware update](https://update.flipperzero.one).
 Improvements for your dolphin: latest firmware releases, upgrade tools for PC and Mobile.
 - [User documentation](https://docs.flipperzero.one).
-Learn more about your dolphin: specs, usage guides and everything that you wanted to ask.
+Learn more about your dolphin: specs, usage guides, and everything that you wanted to ask.

 # Development